Transients from ONe White-Dwarf - Neutron-Star/Black-Hole Mergers: Numerical Simulations

 FLASH is an adaptive mesh refinement (AMR) code that solves the hydrodynamic Euler equations using an unsplit piecewise-parabolic method (${\rm PPM}$) solver.
 We use ${\rm 2D}$ axisymmetric cylindrical coordinates $[{\bar\rho},\phi,z]$ on a grid of size $(10^{10}$ cm$)\times (10^{10}$ cm), comparable to the orbital size of the WD-NS/BH binaries prior to the merger.

 In our FLASH simulations, we have included source terms for gravity, shear viscosity and the centrifugal force.
 Self-gravity is included as a multipole expansion of up to $l_{\max}=12-22$ terms using the new FLASH multipole solver.
 We have added a point-mass gravitational potential to the solver to account for the gravity of the central object.
 Since our simulations do not include magnetic fields, we cannot self-consistently account for angular momentum transport due to the magneto-rotational instability (MRI).
 Furthermore, due to the axisymmetric nature of the simulations, the code also cannot capture non-axisymmetric instabilities (e.g. associated with self-gravity) or represent the actual disruption of a three-dimensional white dwarf.
-To model these processes, we are using the $\alpha$-viscosity with the parameterization of \citet{Shakura_Sunyaev73}.
+To model these processes and to enable the WD disruption in FLASH in the first place, we are using the $\alpha$-viscosity with the parameterization of \citet{Shakura_Sunyaev73}.
 In this prescription, the kinematic viscosity is:

 where $\Omega_{\rm K} = (GM_{\rm enc}/r^{3})^{1/2}$ is the Keplerian frequency given the enclosed mass $M_{\rm enc}$ and $C_{s}$ is the sound speed.
 In our models, we take $\alpha = 0.1$ for the dimensionless viscosity coefficient in order to facilitate the WD disruption.
-It worth noting that, apart from numerical viscosity, dedicated viscosity prescriptions are also available in SPH, e.g. \citet{Rosswog2009,Rosswog2020}.
-However, we are not using them in this study because WD disruptions in the 3D case do not require viscosity.
+It is worth noting that, apart from numerical viscosity, dedicated viscosity prescriptions are also available in SPH, e.g. \citet{Rosswog2009,Rosswog2020}.
+However, we are not using them explicitly in this study because initialising WD disruptions in the 3D case does not require viscosity.
+As we describe further, in the post-merger evolution of the SPH models, the numerical SPH viscosity effectively represents alpha-viscosity with $\alpha \approx 0.01$.
 Similarly to the SPH approach, we employ the Helmholz equation of state \citep{Timmes2000}.
 Since nuclear burning has proven problematic in ${\rm 2D}$ simulations of WD-NS mergers with a massive WD, e.g. \citet{Fernandez19}, we do not include nuclear burning in these simulations.
 However, we do include neutrino cooling \citep{Chevalier1989,Houck1991} in the internal energy evolution, although the latter does not play an appreciable role for the range of disk radii that we simulate.